Amyseni/Aurie-but-Cursed/README.md

 Aurie Framework but Cursed allows the following:
 - Runtime module ~~loading~~ (WIP) / unloading (by force)
-- Some extra constant/static init to make one single extra type to be staticaly init.
+- Some extra constant/static init to make one single extra type available at static time.
 - Module operability (rarely)
 - Hooks using ~~SafetyHook~~ Arkitekt, so good luck compiling.
 - ~~Automatic~~ No memory management